GoogleChrome/web.dev/src/site/content/en/blog/video-basics/index.md

 ---

 Are you thinking about adding video to your website?
-As devices and network connections have become faster and more powerful, we can move beyond images and add video to our toolchest of techniques to build the web.
+As devices and network connections have become faster and more powerful, you can move beyond images and add video to your toolchest of techniques to build the web.
 [Research
 shows]([https://www.foodbloggerpro.com/blog/how-we-improved-our-landing-page-conversion-rate-by-138/](https://www.foodbloggerpro.com/blog/how-we-improved-our-landing-page-conversion-rate-by-138/))
 that websites with video lead to higher engagement and sales.
-So even if you haven't added video to your sites yet, it is probably just a matter of time until you do.
+So even if you haven't added video to your sites yet, it's probably just a matter of time until you do.

 In all likelihood, the video files you add to your site will be the largest files that are downloaded.
-For that reason, it's extremely important to make sure that the files are built in a way that ensures fast and steady playback to all of your customers.
+For that reason, it's extremely important to ensure that the files are built for fast and steady playback to all of your customers.
 Even though video can increase engagement and customer satisfaction, a video that doesn't play or stalls during playback can lead to customer frustration.
 This post focuses on using the HTML5 `<video>` tag for delivering video, and therefore will not cover streaming video.

 So let's get started!

-## The <video> tag
+## The &lt;video> tag

 It seems obvious, right?
 To add video, you have to add the `<video>` tag, point to a source, and then you're off to the races!